Admissions

 More Information>

-Most of our students benefit from the Step Up For Students Family Empowerment Scholarship for Unique Abilities (FES-UA) which helps cover a portion of tuition costs.
+Many of our students receive funding through the Step Up For Students Family Empowerment Scholarship for Unique Abilities (FES-UA), which can help offset the cost of tuition.

 More Information>